Before starting

 Species turnover between 3 plots.

-We will use the same dataset for this practical than for the practical 2, i.e. the Barro Colorado Island (BCI) forest-plot inventory in Panama.
+For this practical, we will use the same dataset we used for the previous practicals, i.e. the Barro Colorado Island (BCI) forest-plot inventory in Panama.
 Refer to the practical 2 for more details regarding this dataset.

 BCI <- read.table("data/BCI_Data.csv",